FrSanchez/Snake/README.md

 * https://freesound.org/people/likeclockwork/sounds/168313/

 ## TODO
-[ ] Add red icon to go home from trophy instead of OK [ ] Remove trophy when not won any stars
+[x] Add red icon to go home from trophy instead of OK [x] Remove trophy when not won any stars
 [ ] Add stats like food eaten and time instead of trophy - to show how to earn stars [ ] Change purchase menu to use IconButton - and change images to show different menu [ ] Add an exit to home button in GameScene
-[ ] Add a level chooser to show number of stars in the level
+[ ] Add a level chooser to show number of stars in the level [ ] Fix trophy dialog that shows overlapped strings
+[ ] Get a better image for the progress bar
+[ ] animate the progress bar